Aelius Aristides: Orations

 There are five extant works by Aristides regarding the city of Smyrna.
-The first "Smyrnaean Oration", a sort of guided tour of the city for a visiting official, gives "the best description of ancient Smyrna which we possess".
-Other works describe the city before and after the devastating earthquake of 177 CE, including "A Letter to the Emperors Concerning Smyrna"; when this plea for help was read to him, Marcus Aurelius was so moved that he "actually shed tears over the pages."
+The first Smyrnaean Oration, a sort of guided tour of the city for a visiting official, gives "the best description of ancient Smyrna which we possess".
+Other works describe the city before and after the devastating earthquake of 177 CE, including A Letter to the Emperors Concerning Smyrna.
+According to Philostratus, Marcus Aurelius was so moved when this speech was read to him that he that he "actually shed tears over the pages."

-In "To Plato: In Defense of the Four", Aristides derisively criticizes a group of people by comparing them to "impious men of Palestine" that "do not believe in the higher powers":
+In To Plato: In Defense of the Four, Aristides derisively criticizes a group of people by comparing them to "impious men of Palestine" that "do not believe in the higher powers":

 These men alone should be classed neither among flatterers nor free men.
 For they deceive like flatterers, but they are insolent as if they were of higher rank, since they are involved in the two most extreme and opposite evils, baseness and willfulness, behaving like those impious men of Palestine.
 For the proof of the impiety of those people is that they do not believe in the higher powers.
 And these men in a certain fashion have defected from the Greek race, or rather from all that is higher.